Edmonton's Food Bank

 Finances

-Edmonton’s Food Bank received $11.5m in donations in F2022.
-It also received $35.5m in donated food.
-Administrative costs are 2% of revenues (less investment income) and fundraising costs are 8% of cash donations.
-This results in total overhead spending of 10%.
-For every dollar donated to the charity, 90 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+In 2023, Edmonton’s Food Bank received $12.2m in donations.
+This is 25% of total revenues and a 7% increase from $11.4m in donations reported in 2022.
+The charity also received $345k from the Government of Alberta in 2023.
+Administrative costs are 2% of revenues and fundraising costs are 7% of donations.
+This results in 9% total overhead spending, meaning that for every dollar donated, 91 cents are available to go to the cause.
+This is within Ci’s reasonable range.

 Financial Review